 Looking for a slightly more alternative venue?
 Head to the increasingly popular neighborhood of Anjos.
 Here you will fine Anjos 70, which hosts everything from jam sessions to live sets and dance parties.

 But the most exciting gigs are currently part of the growing Lisbon punk scene, which is undoubtedly spearheaded by Disgraça.

 As well as offering tasty meals at its jantar vegan events, Disgraça is the venue for punk music in Lisbon.
-On Rua da Penha de França, you walk into what seems to be semi-squatted office building.
-The first floor down is a mishmash of tables and chairs organised into an area to eat, drink, and socialise with a cross section of the city.
+On Rua da Penha de França, you walk into what seems to be a semi-squatted office building.
+The first floor down is a mishmash of tables and chairs organized into an area to eat, drink, and socialize with a cross-section of the city.

 The real magic happens when you head to the basement, through double doors that look like they’ve just been ripped out of Blade Runner, and enter what is essentially a soundproofed box.

 Expect pushing, expect dogs running around your ankles, and people running across the ceiling.